-Speer Gold Dot 90 Grain JHP: Speer has long been one of the standard protection and law enforcement brands, and are in fact the supplier of the FBI's current duto ammo.
-Short-barrel loads in .380 and .38 Special are one of their specialities.
+Speer Gold Dot 90 Grain JHP: Speer has long been one of the standard protection and law enforcement brands, so picking almost any Gold Dot JHP load is something of a no-brainer.

 Hornady Critical Defense 90 Grain FTX: Hornady Critical Defense is one of the best-known, most widely-available and highly popular defensive ammunition lines.
 The 90-grain .380 load is a very good choice of carry round, as a lot of testing has shown it tends to meet penetration standards (12 to 18 inches in gel through four layers of denim) from a short-barreled pistol.

 You'll want to make sure that you experiment with your carry load, namely shooting a few different brands.
 Whichever seems to cycle best and group the tightest is the one to carry.
 You need to put shots where they count if called upon to do so, so make sure that the bullets you carry allow you to do so.